-These cinnamon french toast sticks are coated with cinnamon and sugar then baked until golden and crisp for an epic, dippable, breakfast.
+These cinnamon french toast sticks are coated with cinnamon and sugar and then baked until golden and crisp for an epic, dippable breakfast.

 This recipe takes classic french toast to an entirely new level, and it’s baked on a sheet pan for an easier, less messy breakfast you can whip up quick.

 If your kids adore those french toast sticks from the grocery store, then they’re going to love this homemade version you can make at home with real ingredients like bread, milk, eggs, vanilla, cinnamon, and sugar.

 They’re warm on the inside and crispy on the outside for an epic breakfast you can pick up and eat!

 Here’s a list of everything you’ll need to make these cinnamon french toast sticks:

 - sugar: just a little sugar to give the french toast sweetness and create a golden crust.